By Dr. James M. Dahle, WCI Founder

-A. Good news!
 There are many advantages to being self-employed when it comes to saving for retirement.
-As an independent contractor (ie, paid on a 1099 instead of a W-2), you are considered to be running your own business.
+As an independent contractor (i.e., paid on a 1099 instead of a W-2), you are considered to be running your own business.
 Just like your employer gets to pick the benefits it offers, you now get to choose (and pay for) your own benefits.
-While you will no longer get a 401(k) match from the employer, you are also no longer limited by the employer’s contribution limits, plan fees, or often poor investment options.
+While the self-employed miss out on a 401(k) match from an employer, you are also no longer limited by the employer’s contribution limits, plan fees, or often poor investment options.

-Some doctors, and even their accountants, consider using the slightly simpler SEP-IRA instead, which has the same $55,000 total contribution limit.
-However, thanks to the employee contribution feature of an individual 401(k), you can hit the maximum contribution of $55,000 with a much lower income.
-In addition, using the i401(k) instead of a SEP-IRA allows you to do a backdoor Roth IRA since the balance of a SEP-IRA is included in the required pro-rata calculation (explained below) but the balance of an i401(k) is not.
+Some doctors, and even their accountants, consider using the slightly simpler SEP IRA instead, which has the same $61,000 total contribution limit.
+However, thanks to the employee contribution feature of an individual 401(k), you can hit the maximum contribution of $61,000 with a much lower income.
+In addition, using the i401(k) instead of a SEP IRA allows you to do a Backdoor Roth IRA since the balance of a SEP IRA is included in the required pro-rata calculation (explained below).
+Talance of an i401(k) is not.

 Backdoor Roth IRA

-Whether you are employed or self-employed, you can also contribute to a personal backdoor (indirect) Roth IRA and, if married and you have sufficient income, a spousal backdoor Roth IRA.
-These became permitted in 2010 when Congress began allowing high-earners to do Roth conversions.
+Whether you are employed or self-employed, you can also contribute to a personal Backdoor (indirect) Roth IRA and—if you're married with sufficient income—a spousal Backdoor Roth IRA.
+These became permitted in 2010 when Congress began allowing high earners to do Roth conversions.
 Instead of a direct Roth IRA contribution, you first contribute to a traditional IRA, which is not deductible due to your high income, and then move that money to a Roth IRA.

 Health Savings Account (HSA)

-A health savings account (HSA) can also function as a stealth IRA and is an excellent account to use for retirement savings.
-Not only does it give you an upfront tax break and tax-protected growth like a 401(k), it also provides for tax-free withdrawals if the money is used for health care.
+A health savings account (HSA) can also function as a stealth IRA, and it's an excellent account to use for retirement savings.
+Not only does it give you an upfront tax break and tax-protected growth like a 401(k), it also provides for tax-free withdrawals if the money is used for healthcare.
 This makes it the most tax-advantaged account available to the investor.
 These funds can be invested in mutual funds like a typical retirement account.
-The contribution limit for 2018 is $3,450 for individuals and $6,900 for families.
-If you end up not needing it for health care, you can withdraw the money penalty-free after age 65.
+The contribution limit for 2023 is $3,850 for individuals and $7,500 for families.
+If you end up not needing it for healthcare, you can withdraw the money penalty-free after age 65.
 However, you would need to pay taxes on that withdrawal, just like a 401(k).

 Taxable Brokerage Account

 Investing in a nonqualified, taxable brokerage or mutual fund account for retirement is also an option.
 While the tax and asset protection benefits are much more limited, the additional flexibility can be a useful feature.
 Alternative investments, such as real estate, are also much easier to invest in outside of retirement accounts, and equity real estate can provide income that is tax-free—at least for a few years—thanks to depreciation.

 As you can see, an independent contractor has plenty of excellent options to use for retirement savings.
-While the main pillar should be an individual 401(k), a Roth IRA, HSA, cash balance plan, and taxable account provide additional options.
+While the main pillar should be an individual 401(k), remember that a Roth IRA, HSA, cash balance plan, and taxable account provides additional options.

-Are you an independent contractor?
+Are you self-employed?
 Which retirement accounts have you used to save for retirement?
-Comment below.
+Comment below!